Cal Raleigh Preview, Player Props: Mariners vs. Athletics

 Cal Raleigh At The Plate

-- Raleigh has 92 hits, which ranks first among Seattle hitters this season, while batting .230 with 46 extra-base hits.

-- Among qualifying batters in MLB play, he ranks 125th in batting average, 112th in on-base percentage, and 39th in slugging.
+- Among the qualified hitters, he ranks 126th in batting average, while his on-base percentage ranks 114th and he is 39th in slugging.

-- Raleigh has picked up a hit in 64 of 115 games this season, with multiple hits 25 times.
+- Raleigh has picked up a hit in 55.7% of his 115 games this year, with at least two hits in 21.7% of those games.

-- He has gone deep in 17.4% of his games this year, and 5.6% of his trips to the plate.
+- He has gone deep in 17.4% of his games this year, and 5.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.